haile1713/Simple--Expense-tracker-app-with-ML-/README.md

 # Simple--Expense-tracker-app
-A feature-rich expense tracker app that allows users to log, categorize, and track expenses.
-Customize it with AI/ML for project expense predictions and personalized financial insights, enhancing the app's efficiency for both personal and business use.
+An interactive expense tracker web app that allows users to log and categorize expenses.
+Features include input validation, an expense list with a total calculation, and the ability to delete entries.
+The app is fully responsive, providing a seamless experience across all devices.